Hanois Old Quarter

 Hanoi’s Old Quarter: Navigating the 36 Streets

-The Old Quarter covers roughly one square kilometre north of Hoan Kiem Lake and has been continuously settled since the 11th century.
-The “36 streets” structure dates from medieval guilds that organised by trade: Hang Gai (silk), Hang Bac (silver), Hang Thiec (tin).
-Many streets still specialise, though the goods now include tourist trinkets alongside the originals.
-It’s chaotic, narrow, loud, and the food is exceptional.
+Hanoi’s Old Quarter covers roughly one square kilometre north of Hoan Kiem Lake and has been continuously settled since the 11th century.
+The “36 streets” structure derives from medieval guilds that organised by trade: Hang Gai (silk), Hang Bac (silver), Hang Thiec (tin).
+Many streets still specialise, though tourist trinkets now share space with the originals.
+The neighbourhood is chaotic, narrow, loud, and the food is extraordinary.

 The Food

-Pho in Hanoi is different from the southern version: clearer broth, less sweet, served at breakfast or as a late-night meal.
-Pho Gia Truyen on Bat Dan Street opens at 06:00 and runs out of broth by 10:00.
-A bowl costs VND 50,000-70,000.
-Arrive before 08:00 to avoid the queue.
+Pho in Hanoi is different from the southern Vietnamese version: clearer broth, less sweet, more austere.
+Pho Gia Truyen on Bat Dan Street opens at 6am and runs out of broth by 10am.
+A bowl costs 50,000-70,000 VND.
+Arrive before 8am to avoid the queue; the experience of eating pho in the morning light on a plastic stool is the thing.

-Egg coffee (ca phe trung) at Giang Café on Nguyen Huu Huan Street is an institution: a whipped mixture of egg yolk and condensed milk over strong Robusta coffee.
-One of those things that shouldn’t work but does.
+Egg coffee (ca phe trung) at Giang Café on Nguyen Huu Huan Street: a whipped mixture of egg yolk and condensed milk over strong Robusta coffee.
+The texture is custard-like, the sweetness is significant, and it shouldn’t work and completely does.

 Hoan Kiem Lake

-Friday through Sunday evenings, the streets of the Old Quarter close to motor traffic from 19:00 onwards and a street market takes over Hang Dao, Dong Xuan, and surrounding streets.
-Cheap clothes, street food, and a lot of people walking.
-The market at the far end near Dong Xuan covered market is more genuinely local and less aimed at tourists.
+Friday through Sunday evenings, streets close to motor traffic from 7pm and a street market occupies Hang Dao, Dong Xuan, and surrounding streets.
+The far end near the covered Dong Xuan market is more genuinely local and less aimed at tourists.

 Practical Notes

 Traffic in the Old Quarter does not stop for pedestrians.
-Cross roads by walking steadily at a predictable pace and trusting that motorbikes will flow around you.
+Cross roads by walking steadily at a predictable pace and letting motorbikes flow around you.
 Hesitating is more dangerous than moving.